mikael-johnsson/what-are-we-eating/README.md

 ![Screenshot of the W3C website after it validated this sites CSS code](assets/images/readme-images/w3c-css-validation-checked.png)
 #### Lighthouse
-Lighthouse is a tool created by Google to test a websites: Performance, Accessibility, Best Practices, SEO and Qualification as a Progressive Web Application.
+Lighthouse is a tool created by Google to test a website's: Performance, Accessibility, Best Practices, SEO and Qualification as a Progressive Web Application.

-It is used to give an scores on the usability of the site.
+It gives scores on the usability of the site.
 The test is done for a desktop version and a mobile version.

 The score for a mobile device:
 ![Screenshot of the Lighthouse score for a mobile device](assets/images/readme-images/lighthouse-mobile-first-test.png)